cezmunsta/ssh_ms/README.md

 # ssh_ms

-Integrate with [https://github.com/hashicorp/vault](HashiCorp Vault) to store SSH configs and ease your remote life.
+Integrate with [HashiCorp Vault](https://github.com/hashicorp/vault) to store SSH configs and ease your remote life.
 You will no longer need to make changes to your local `.ssh/config`, except if you need gateway hosts, and you will have access to the same configs from anywhere.
 All of this while you are safe with the knowledge that they require authentication in order to access them.